K7CTC/LMODEM/README.md

 #### If all blocks have been received, process file.

 1. All hexadecimal block values from the "received blocks" dictionary are concatenated back into a contiguous blob (string).
-2. Hexadecimal string is converted to base85.
+2. Hexadecimal string is converted to binary.
-3. Attempt text to binary conversion from base85.
-Exit upon error.
-4. Decompress file (LZMA).
+3. Decompress file (LZMA).
-5. Write file to disk (using file name from transfer details).
+4. Write file to disk (using file name from transfer details).
-6. Generate secure hash hex digest of received file as it resides in the file system.
+5. Generate secure hash hex digest of received file as it resides in the file system.
-7. Compare the secure hash hex digest from the file transfer details against that of the received file.
+6. Compare the secure hash hex digest from the file transfer details against that of the received file.
     1. If the secure hash hex digests do not match, the received file is deleted.
 LMODEM will exit with an error.
     2. If the secure hash hex digests do match, the transfer is complete and LMODEM exits gracefully.